-- 1. F1: Act only maxims that you can will to be a universal law of nature (4:421).
-This is the Formula of Universal Law. - 2.
+F1: Act only on maxims that you can will to be a universal law of nature (4:421).
+This is the Formula of Universal Law.

 F2: Treat humanity, whether in your own person or that of any rational agent, always as an end in itself and never merely as a means (4:429).
-This is the Formula of Humanity. - 3.
+This is the Formula of Humanity.

 F3: Every rational being should be regarded as an autonomous legislator in a kingdom of ends (4:431-33, 438).
 This is the Formula of the Kingdom of Ends.

-These are the three principal formulations Kant recognizes, and he takes them to be equivalent (4:436).1 He illustrates the first two formulations by applying them to the same four examples: the duty not to take one's own life, even in despair; the duty not to make false promises; the duty to develop one's talents; and the duty of beneficence (4:421-23, 429-30).
+These are the three principal formulations Kant recognizes, and he takes them to be equivalent (4:436).
+He illustrates the first two formulations by applying them to the same four examples: the duty not to take one's own life, even in despair; the duty not to make false promises; the duty to develop one's talents; and the duty of beneficence (4:421-23, 429-30).
 In the process, he argues that moral personality or rational nature is the ability to set ends and is an objective end, indeed, the foundation or condition of all other duties (4:428-29).

 It is worth saying a bit more about Kant's reasons for taking the three formulae to be equivalent.
 Kant treats rational nature as the ground of duty when he insists that duty must be knowable a priori.
 Moral requirements, Kant thinks, must depend upon essential, rather than contingent and variable, features of agents, which explains why moral requirements must express categorical, rather than hypothetical, imperatives (4:416, 425).
 If moral requirements are not to be based on variable empirical conditions, then they must be universal.
-To achieve this sort of universality, Kant requires an agent to be able to will her maxims or principles to be universally adopted.
-This yields F1-the Formula of Universal Law (4:421).
+To achieve this sort of universality, Kant requires agents to be able to will their maxims or principles to be universally adopted.
+This yields F1: the Formula of Universal Law (4:421).
 We should interpret F1 as asking what rational beings can consistently will.
 But this claim is ambiguous.
 F1 might be interpreted as asking what rational beings can consistently will, that is, what someone who is rational can consistently will.
 This test can depend on the contingent interests and desires possessed by rational beings.
-But this makes it difficult to distinguish F1 from the Golden Rule, because this conception of F1 and the Golden Rule both ground moral requirements in the contingent interests and desires of the person whose maxim it is.
-Kant makes clear that the Formula of Universality should not be confused with the Golden Rule (4:431n).
-Alternatively, we can understand what a rational being can consistently will as what someone can will insofar as she is rational.
-On this interpretation, F1 asks what we can will, not insofar as we have particular contingent wants and interests, but what we can will just insofar as we are rational beings.

-1 This simplifies a more fine-grained taxonomy of the formulae.
-Some commentators identify six formulae: (1) universal law (Groundwork 4:421), (2) universal law of nature (4:421), (3) the end in itself (4:429), (4) universal legislation by every rational being (4:431), (5) the kingdom of ends (4:438), and (6) autonomy (4:440).
-See Paton, The Categorical Imperative, 129 and Irwin, The Development of Ethics, vol. III, §917.
+^{&#}x27;This simplifies a more fine-grained taxonomy of the formulae.
+Some commentators identify six formulae: (1) universal law (Groundwork, 4:421), (2) universal law of nature (4:421), (3) the end in itself (4:429), (4) universal legislation by every rational being (4:431), (5) the kingdom of ends (4:438), and (6) autonomy (4:440).
+See Paton, Categorical Imperative, 129, and Irwin, Development of Ethics, vol. III, §917.
 (Here and elsewhere, I list authors and their texts in chronological, rather than alphabetical, order.)
 However, the tripartite taxonomy does not oversimplify inasmuch as (1) and (2) are equivalent versions of F1, (3) corresponds to F2, and (4)-(6) represent different aspects of F3.